-- into, appropriate use of Al when writing essays of discussion board entries. - Students may use spell check, grammar check, and synonym identification tools (e.g., Grammarly, and MS Word) Students may use the app recommendations when it comes to rephrasing sentences or reorganizing paragraphs - Students may use the app recommendations when it comes to rephrasing sentences or reorganizing paragraphs drafted by themselves. - Students may use app recommendations when it comes to tweaking outlines drafted by themselves. - Students should write the AI-generated ideas in their own words and then support it with article citations from LIRN.
+- Students may use spell check, grammar check, and synonym identification tools (e.g., Grammarly, and MS Word) - Students may use the app recommendations when it comes to rephrasing sentences or reorganizing paragraphs - drafted by themselves. - Students may use app recommendations when it comes to tweaking outlines drafted by themselves. - Students should write the AI-generated ideas in their own words and then support it with article citations from LIRN.